TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

+.. _using-tiledb-statistics:

 Using TileDB Statistics
 =======================

 A lot of performance optimization for TileDB programs involves **minimizing wasted work**.
 TileDB comes with an internal statistics reporting system that can help identify potential areas of performance improvement for your TileDB programs, including reducing wasted work.

 The TileDB statistics can be enabled and disabled at runtime, and a report can be dumped at any point.
 A typical situation is to enable the statistics immediately before submitting a query, submit the query, and then immediately dump the report.
 This can be done like so:

 .. content-tabs::